Fermented horsetail tea is an effective fungicide that helps avoid most fruit tree and vegetable patch diseases.

-- Filter to remove any residues and produce a perfectly clear liquid.
+- Filter to remove any residue and produce a perfectly clear liquid.

-An alternative recipe, instead of two-week cold maceration, is to let it macerate for only 24 hours and after boil the leaves and the water together for 20 minutes.
-After boiling, cool and filter before use.
+An alternative recipe, instead of two-week cold maceration, is to let it macerate for only 24 hours.
+After this day-long maceration, boil the leaves and water together for 20 minutes.
+Cool and filter before use.
 This makes the fermented tea available for use much earlier.

 Boiling, however, degrades some of the nutrients of the plant so it won’t have such a high fertilizing side-effect, but that’s a secondary consideration when treating against diseases.

 Out of season, it’s hard to get fresh horsetail.
 You can still make this “magic potion” from dried horsetail!
 That way, all you need to do is dehydrate the weeds in season and then rehydrate them later on, when you need to use the plant.